damianhakert/damianhakert.github.io/source/posts/2016-09-28-world-tour-amplify-your-code.html.md

 We hope that some of those themes will strike a cord with you and your team.

-Take a minuet to [register] (https://gitlabworldtourlondon.splashthat.com/) for our opening act in 🇬🇧 London 🇬🇧 on Oct 19th.
+Take a minute to [register] (https://gitlabworldtourlondon.splashthat.com/) for our opening act in 🇬🇧 London 🇬🇧 on Oct 19th.
 Can't wait to rock out with you!